xvxx/deadwiki/README.md

     cargo install deadwiki

-That'll give you a handy dead `dead` CLI tool, if everything is setup and `~/.cargo/bin` is in your `$PATH`.
+That'll give you a handy dandy `dead` CLI tool, if everything is setup and `~/.cargo/bin` is in your `$PATH`.
 You should now be able to run `dead -h` to see the possibilities.